- All Things to Do

 29. Century of Progress Homes

-During the 1933 Chicago World’s Fair, in keeping with the fair's "A Century of Progress" theme, homes were on display featuring innovative building materials, modern home appliances and new construction techniques.
-Later moved to northwest Indiana to promote a new housing community, these houses were included in the Indiana Dunes National Park in the early 1970's.
+During the 1933 Chicago World’s Fair, in keeping with the fair's "A Century of Progress" theme, homes were displayed featuring innovative building materials, appliances and construction techniques.
+Later moved to northwest Indiana, these houses were included in the Indiana Dunes National Park in the early 1970's.
 Today the homes are undergoing rehabilitation with private funds through a partnership with Indiana Landmarks.
 For most of the year, you have to view them from the outside, but one Saturday a year in October, the owners open their homes to the public for tours.